bartuspan/ubik/README.md

 ## Features

 Here are some of Ubik's features broken down by module.
-Most of these features are disabled by default.
+I highly recommend browsing the source code to understand what the library contains.